 This is the solution that provides the best of both worlds.
 You get to have the data without having the custom field.
 That being said, there are some limitations you need to consider before implementing this solution:

 Currently, fields on ProForma forms are not searchable in Jira.
 There are two ways you can work around this.
 For fields that are frequently queried and reported on, you can link a form field to a Jira field.
 This allows you to collect the data in one place and still have access via JQL queries and Jira reports.
 However, this doesn’t help as far as reducing fields.

 The other option is to download a spreadsheet of forms responses and search there.

 We are working on creating functionality which will will allow you to link multiple form fields to one Jira field (for instance the description field).
 This will allow teams to collect and view the information in a structured manner, while still having the data available for searching in Jira.
-We anticipate releasing this functionality in early 2019.
+We anticipate releasing this functionality in 2019.

 - Conversion Process

 The other thing to keep in mind is that the conversion process (described below) is not for wimps!
 We recognize that it’s a bit labor intensive and we are working to develop an automated process.
 (For this reason, it’s highly recommended that you triage incoming requests for new custom fields and use form fields in lieu of custom fields as much as possible.)

 Preparing the People: